 You can safely say that nuts are the super-stars of the fiber industry.
 Surround yourself with them; however, make sure you cup your hand and only fill the palm part to avoid eating more calories than your body would like.

 Don’t we all wish we could eat all the fries we wanted and never gain weight?
 How would you feel if you found out that it’s possible?
 Yes, it’s do-able.
 Cut potatoes in the shape of fries, spray a little olive oil, add your favorite seasoning and bake them in the oven until crisp!
 You can thank me later.
 Baked potatoes are a rich natural resource of fiber-don’t miss out on them!

 Berries and other fruits, especially dates are fiber powerhouses.
 Add berries to your morning cereal, make a smoothie out of it, chunk it in your salad-there’s lots you can do with them sweet little chunks of fiber!
 For a luscious sweet constipation remedy, you know berries are number one on your list!
 As for the dates- you’re not only obligated to buy them in Ramadan!

 Many vegetables provide loads of fiber, but there are some which outshine others.
 These are: spinach, brussel sprouts and artichokes.
-They make some of the best sources of fiber.
+They make some of the best natural resources of fiber.
 The truth about leafy greens is that they are versatile and true nutritional power houses.
 Try greening up as many of your meals as you can!
 Always remember: the greener the better!

 Apples, Pears and Plums